 Such payments can be payments by the Social Insurance Administration regarding disability, unemployment payments, lease income and grants which an applicant receives, for example, regarding research work.
 This is not a complete list of the payments this paragraph refers to.

-A bank-account balance in Iceland or abroad of an applicant or a provider, in a currency that is registered by the Central Bank of Iceland, which may be drawn against for maintenance during time of stay.
+A bank-account balance in Iceland or abroad of an applicant or a provider, in a currency that is registered by the Central Bank of Iceland, which may be drawn against for support during time of stay.
 A balance overview of the account must be confirmed by the bank and be in original format.
 Information on the registration of currencies is available with the Central Bank of Iceland.
 A printout version of an account overview with an online bank is not sufficient confirmation.

-If an applicant has received a grant to study or a study loan, such payments are considered as satisfactory maintenance if they reach the minimum required amount for maintenance.
+If an applicant has received a grant to study or a study loan, such payments are considered as satisfactory support if they reach the minimum required amount for support.
 A study loan or grant must be in a currency that is acknowledged by the Central Bank of Iceland.
 A confirmation must be submitted on the payment of such a loan by the relevant lending institution and confirmation of a grant must be from the grantor as applicable.

 Note that this exemption is only granted upon renewal of a residence permit – not when applying for a first residence permit.